BLCM/bl3mods/Aaron0000/Balands/README.md

 Torrent - Fire rate and mag size adjusted to counteract Dahl SMG buffs.

-Vanquisher - Set sliding bonuses to 50% each.
+Vanquisher - Set sliding bonuses to 50% each and added bonus damage to actual sliding.

 Autoaime - No change.